Ever get confused when it comes to the many types of lenses? Let’s make it simple!

-A zoom lens is great due to its extreme versatility!
-A zoom lens allows you to stay in one place (no running around or twisted ankles) and zooms to multiple focal lengths with one auto focus function!
-A popular zoom lens is the Canon 70-200mm, which means this lens can zoom as far out as 70mm and up to 200mm (and every focal lengths in between)!
+Zoom lenses are great due to their extreme versatility!
+Zoom lenses allow you to stay in one place (no running around or twisted ankles) and zooms to multiple focal lengths with one auto focus function!
+A popular zoom lens is the Canon 70-200mm, which means this zoom lens can zoom as far out as 70mm and up to 200mm (and every focal lengths in between)!

 In terms of maximum aperture, you can find a zoom lens in two categories.
-On a variable aperture lens, the maximum aperture will change throughout the zoom range.
+On variable aperture zoom lenses, the maximum aperture will change throughout the zoom range.
 On a fixed aperture lens (or a constant aperture lens), however, the maximum aperture will remain the same.

 What’s really cool is that a zoom lens (if on auto focus) can maintain that focus while you change your focal lengths, which means you can snap quickly with zoom lenses!

 Types of Zoom Lenses: 17-40mm, 24-105mm, 70-200mm

 - Zoom capabilities, meaning you get multiple focal lengths in ONE lens.

 - This camera lens allows you to stay in one position while using the zoom feature.

 - This camera lens is GREAT for weddings, portraits and wildlife photography.